RudraModi360/Agentry/docs/troubleshooting.md

 # Troubleshooting Guide

-Common issues and their solutions when working with Scratchy.
+Common issues and their solutions when working with Agentry.

 ## Table of Contents